Alexa Interface Message and Property Reference

 endpointId

 Identifier for the endpoint.
-The identifier must be unique across all devices owned by the user within the domain of the skill.
+The identifier must be globally unique across all devices and users within the domain of the skill.
 You provide the endpointID during discovery, and you must use the same identifier consistently in all messages that target the same device.

 String